doubleunion/doubleunion-dot-org/pages/membership.md

 ### Membership benefits and responsibilities

-All members pay monthly membership dues (what you can afford – generally $10, $25, or $50/month) or have $0 scholarship dues if paying would be a hardship.
+All members pay monthly membership dues (what you can afford, between $10 and $100 per month) or have $0 scholarship dues if paying would be a hardship.

 #### Members